AlexLipp/preprint-template.tex/README.md

 # preprint-template.tex

 An information-dense, two-column LaTeX template designed for, e.g., [EarthArXiv](https://eartharxiv.org) preprints.
-Some compiled examples can be seen [here](https://eartharxiv.org/discover?q=brenhin).

-This repository is forked and somewhat heavily modified from https://github.com/kourgeorge/arxiv-style.

-The default version of preprint-template.tex optionally uses [arara](https://github.com/cereda/arara) directives to automate compilation.
-Arara is probably already included in your TeX distribution (TeX Live or MiKTeX).
-To use arara with [TexShop](https://pages.uoregon.edu/koch/texshop/), move `arara.engine` from `~/Library/TeXShop/Engines/Inactive/Arara` to `~/Library/TeXShop/Engines`.
-To make this the default, you can also set `Preferences`>`Typesetting`>`Command Listed Below`>`arara`.
+This forks and slightly modifies Brenhin Keller's version of the template: github.com/brenhinkeller/preprint-template.tex.
+The modifications are minor but include a 'Plain Language Summary' environment and an updated referencing system using `BibLaTex` not `natbib`.
+An example of a compiled version is shown [here](https://eartharxiv.org/mf3s5).